Nome Nordic

 2017 - 2018 Ski Season

 ASAA (Alaska Student Activity Association) EVENT - Nome Nordic sent two skiers to the largest high school ski race in the state - the Lynx Loppet.
-(Picture: Bethany, left, and Kristen Daniel at Hatcher Pass ski area as part of a week-long ski camp with Lars Flora)

 In November, Mallory Conger, Tobin Hobbs, Bethany Daniel, and Kristen Daniel kicked the year off by attending a week-long ski technique clinic run by two-time Olympian Lars Flora.
 The highlight was two days up in Hatcher Pass.
 In December, Mallory and Tobin participated at the Lynx Loppet.
 This was the first time that Nome Nordic skiers had attended an ASAA event.
 It is super rare that rural kids show up to race against the big city ski programs.
 Nome Nordic was hosted at the Lynx Loppet by the Eagle River High School Ski Team.
 Mallory ended up posting the 30th fastest skate ski time, and Tobin did well too.
 Mallory, Tobin, and Ben Cross attended the Arctic Winter Games in the Northwest Territories, Canada.
 Mallory became the first WISA ski biathlete to win three medals.
 She is the first WISA biathlete to beat a Russian.
 Her silver medal in the Sprint Race is the highest finish ever for a WISA ski biathlete.
 Tobin posted an eighth-place finish in the cross country skate ski race, the highest finish on record for a WISA boy.
 Ben and Mallory were part of the bronze medal ski biathlon AWG relay team.
 Our overall squad attended the WISA meet at Birch Hill in Fairbanks in March.
 Nome Nordic returned home with High School Girls, High School Boys, and Junior High Girls team trophies.
 Mallory (HS girls) captured her fourth WISA Skimeister Award and now has more than any girl in WISA history.
 Tobin (HS boys) and Clara Hanson (JH girls) also earned Skimeister Awards in their respective divisions.